michaelhtleung/biased/README.md

 # Yhack 2019

 ## How To
-locally test project: `firebase serve`
+locally test project:
+`firebase serve`

+deploy project:
-deploy project: `firebase deploy`
+`firebase deploy`

+deploy cloud functions only: 1
+`firebase deploy --only functions`